Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

   $
 ]

+#pagebreak()

 == Pipeline Hazards
-There are situations, called *_hazards_*, that prevent the next instruction in the instruc- tion stream from executing during its designated clock cycle.
+There are situations, called *_hazards_*, that prevent the next instruction in the instruction stream from executing during its designated clock cycle.
 Hazards reduce the performance from the ideal speedup gained by pipelining.
 There are *three classes of hazards*.

 === Structural Hazards
-*Structural hazards* occur when we attempt to use the same resource from different instructions simutaneously.
+*Structural hazards* occur when we attempt to use the same resource from different instructions simultaneously.

 The RISC-V architecture avoids *structural hazards* by two key design decisions:
 + *Separate Instruction and Data Memories (_Harvard-Style Architecture_)*: The *fetch stage (IF)* of the pipeline accesses the *Instruction Memory* to read the next instruction.
 The *memory stage (MEM)* of the pipeline accesses the *Data Memory* to read/write operands.
 Since the *IM* and *DM* are separate, fetching an instruction and accessing data can happen in parallel without resource competition.
-+ *Multiple-Ported Register File Design*: Read ports allow instructions in the decode stage (ID) to read operands.
++ *Multiple-Ported Register File Design*: Read ports allow instructions in the decode stage (`ID`) to read operands.
 Write ports allow instructions in the write-back stage (WB) to update registers. #firebrick[Register file read/write operations can occur in the same clock cycle without conflict.]

 === Data Hazards
 If the instructions executed in the pipeline are *dependent to each other*, data hazards can arise when instructions are too close.
 There are three types of data hazards: